AliceO2Group/AliceO2/Detectors/MUON/MCH/Workflow/README.md

 `o2-mch-tracks-to-tracks-at-vertex-workflow`

-Take as input the vertex position (`Point3D<double>`) and the list of MCH tracks ([TrackMCH](../../../../DataFormats/Detectors/MUON/MCH/include/DataFormatsMCH/TrackMCH.h)) of the current event with the data description "VERTEX" and "TRACKS", respectively, and send the list of tracks at vertex (`TrackAtVtxStruct` as described below) with the data description "TRACKSATVERTEX".
+Take as input the list of all MCH tracks ([TrackMCH](../../../../DataFormats/Detectors/MUON/MCH/include/DataFormatsMCH/TrackMCH.h)) in the current time frame, the list of ROF records pointing to the tracks associated to each interaction and their vertex position (`Point3D<double>`), with the data description "TRACKS", "TRACKROFS" and "VERTICES", respectively.
+Send the list of all tracks at vertex (`TrackAtVtxStruct` as described below) in the time frame with the data description "TRACKSATVERTEX".

 ```c++
 struct TrackAtVtxStruct {